Bluecraft-AI/gamefunnels-hub/README.md

 To add a new game to the collection:

-1. Create a new subdirectory in this repository for the game
+1. Create a new subfolder in this repository for the game
-2. Add all the game files to that subdirectory
+2. Add all the game files to that subfolder
 3. Update the main index.html to include a link to the new game

 ## Development